0-4-2: Indonesia

+During Japanese occupation of the Dutch East Indies in 1942, all of Dutch East Indies railways locomotives had been renumbered, for all NIS Class 230s were changed to B25, from five of them only three left.
 There are two examples of B25 class locomotive still in operation, namely B25-02 and B25-03.
 Both were based in Ambarawa, where they have served for more than a hundred years.
-Locomotive B25-01 may also still be found at the entrance to the Ambarawa Railway Museum.
+Locomotive B25-01 may also still be found as static display at the entrance to the Ambarawa Railway Museum.

 On the island of Sumatra, there are some larger cousins of this class being used for hauling coal trains, namely the D18 and E10 classes.